Donald Crowhurst: Departure and deception

-According to his logs, he gave himself only 50/50 odds of surviving the ocean assuming that he was able to complete some of the boat's safety features before reaching the dangerous Southern Ocean.
 Crowhurst was thus faced with the choice of either quitting the race and facing financial ruin and humiliation or continuing to an almost certain death in his unseaworthy, disappointing boat.

 Over the course of November and December 1968, the hopelessness of his situation pushed him into an elaborate deception.
 He shut down his radio with a plan to loiter in the South Atlantic for several months while the other boats sailed the Southern Ocean, falsify his navigation logs, then slip back in for the return leg to England.
 As last-place finisher, he assumed his false logs would not receive the same scrutiny as those of the winner.